Bengaluru Suburban Railway: Kanaka (Line 4)

 Following Mallige line, pre-construction works on the 47.7 km long Kanaka line began in 2024 a year after tender works for the same were awarded to Larsen & Toubro.
 The line with 23 stations will connect Heelalige with Rajanakunte via Marathalli, Benniganahalli, Thanisandara and Yelahanka railway station.
 Along with Mallige line, it has also been set with a deadline of March 2027.

 Finances

 On 1 February 2020, finance minister, Nirmala Sitharaman mentioned in her budget that the project would be implemented at cost of ₹18,600 crores.
 The central government would provide 20% of the equity and facilitate external assistance up to 60 per cent of the project cost.
 Though approved in principle by Government of India, budget allocations have been paltry over the last few years as only token amounts have been allocated.
 The State Government commenced providing budgetary support for the suburban rail project & ₹500 crores were allocated in the 2020-21 budget.

 Infrastructure

+Signalling

+World's first and only railway with European Train Control System (ETCS 4) with FRMCS on a broad-gauge.
+ETCS is implemented to support 250 kmph RRTS kind of operation for future expansion of suburban train to nearby towns.